 And in 2021, Glacier National Park introduced the Entry Ticket Reservation system.
 I know, I know, another ticket?!
-But don’t worry too much, these tickets are only $2 for a 3-day entry reservation and can be claimed online.
+But don’t worry too much, these tickets are only $2 for a 1-day entry reservation and can be claimed online.
 All reservation entry tickets and passes are obtained through Recreation.gov.
-This is in effect from May 27th, 2022- to September 11th, 2022.
+This is in effect from May 24th, 2024- to September 8th, 2024.
 Your wedding ceremony permit will act as your entry ticket for the day of your ceremony to the area you were permitted, but if you plan to explore the park any other days, you will also need to purchase an entry ticket.

-Here’s a neat little chart for where an entry ticket is required, for how long, and the dates the ticketing is in effect.
+Here’s a neat little infographic for where an entry ticket is required, for how long, and the dates the ticketing is in effect.